Sand (2000 film): Plot

-The Briggs family comes together for the first time in over 20 years to attend the funeral and read the will of Marina (Kayle Martin).
-It is a very uneasy experience for Tyler (Michael Vartan), her son.
+The Briggs family comes together for the first time in over twenty years to attend the funeral and read the will of Marina.
+It is a very uneasy experience for Tyler, her son.

-Having been abandoned by his father Gus (Marshall Bell) when he was an infant, Tyler grew up only with his mother Marina and felt no real ties to Gus or his two stepbrothers Barker (Rodney Eastman) and Hardy (John Hawkes), who were not only alcoholic cocaine addicts but also very ill-mannered and an embarrassment.

-Tyler disliked Gus' good friend and travel companion "Boston" Teddy (Denis Leary), whose obsession with the Kennedy family of Hyannis Port, Massachusetts, as well as John F. Kennedy's sexual exploits in and out of the White House even disturbed Gus.
+Having been abandoned by his father Gus when he was an infant, Tyler grew up only with his mother Marina and felt no real ties to Gus or his two stepbrothers Barker and Hardy, who were not only alcoholic cocaine addicts but also very ill-mannered and an embarrassment.
+Tyler disliked Gus' good friend and travel companion "Boston" Teddy, whose obsession with the Kennedy family of Hyannis Port, Massachusetts, as well as John F. Kennedy's sexual exploits in and out of the White House even disturbed Gus.

 Marina left her son Tyler everything that she had.
 Tyler, in a show of good faith, only took the White 1972 Ford LTD and a photo album and left everything else, the house and $6,000, to his father Gus.
 Tyler then took off for the coast to where Marina was born and raised to get away from the "family" in solitude.

-Striking up a friendship with Jack (Norman Reedus) and his friends Max (Bodhi Elfman), Andy (Powers Simmons), and Trip (Emilio Estevez), he befriends the local beach boys.
+Striking up a friendship with Jack and his friends Max, Andy, and Trip, he befriends the local beach boys.
 Tyler gets to stay at the Higgins' home on the beach as a handyman.
-There, he meets and falls in love with Jack's sister, Sandy (Kari Wührer), who just came home for the summer from college.
+There, he meets and falls in love with Jack's sister, Sandy, who just came home for the summer from college.